panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 findPerson('Joker'); // logs true
 ```

-Let's reduce this code by applying the `async/await` syntax, which is relatively easy:
+Let's simplify this code by applying the `async/await` syntax, which is relatively easy:

 * If you want a function to become asynchronous and handle promises, then mark it as `async`
 * Inside of the `async` function body, whether you want to wait for a promise to resolve, use `await promiseExpression` syntax